Best video editing software for Mac (2025 edition)

 Cons:

-Freelancers, creators, and agencies who need cross-device flexibility and robust features.
+Who it’s for: Freelancers, creators, and agencies needing cross-device flexibility and robust features.

-DaVinci Resolve is an all-in-one platform combining editing, color grading, audio mixing, and VFX.
-It runs beautifully on macOS and takes full advantage of Apple GPUs, especially for color grading and high-resolution playback.
+Why choose it: DaVinci Resolve is an all-in-one platform combining editing, professional color grading, audio mixing, and VFX.
+It runs beautifully on macOS, fully leveraging Apple GPUs for grading and high-resolution playback.

 Pros: